 The 1953 CIA- and MI6-backed coup that overthrew Mohammad Mosaddegh is one of the few bits of Middle Eastern history that actually gets overemphasized in the popular consciousness, mostly because relations between the US and Iran are what they are.
 It’s also not an easy fit in this “today in history” series because, believe it … Continue reading Today in Middle Eastern history: the 1953 Iranian coup

-The “Battle of the Nile,” which didn’t really take place on the Nile but whatever, can be seen as the naval companion to the Battle of the Pyramids, fought 11 days earlier between French and Egyptian forces outside of Cairo.
-It can also be treated as that battle’s bookend.
-As successfully as the Battle of the … Continue reading Today in Middle Eastern history: the Battle of the Nile (1798)
+The “Battle of the Nile,” which didn’t really take place on the Nile but whatever, can be seen as the naval companion to the Battle of the Pyramids, which was fought 11 days earlier between French and Egyptian forces outside of Cairo and which, coincidentally, didn’t take place anywhere near any pyramids.
+It can also be … Continue reading Today in Middle Eastern history: the Battle of the Nile (1798)

 The World War I Battle of Aqaba took place on this date in 1917.